-For low-income parents, no daycare often means no pay
+For low-income parents, no day care often means no pay

 Plus, only a third of the country’s lowest-paid workers had access to paid sick leave as of March 2021, compared with 95 percent of workers in the top 10 percent of wages, according to the Bureau of Labor Statistics.

 Mia Rodriguez, who recently started a $10-an-hour job at the day care her daughter attends in Wichita, doesn’t get paid sick leave.
-So when her 1-year-old tested positive for covid in December, she had to take off a week unpaid while continuing to pay for child care.
+So when her 1-year-old tested positive for the coronavirus in December, she had to take off a week unpaid while continuing to pay for child care.

 The 25-year-old got a $200 cash advance from a credit card to cover her daughter’s day care fees that week.
 She also struggled to buy diapers and formula.